ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 Although Angle Bracket syntax is considered to be the best approach, classic invocation syntax is fine to keep using.
 In some cases, classic invocation is still required.
-When you need direct support for positional arguments, you should still reach for those curly brackets:
+For example, when you need direct support for positional arguments, you should still reach for those curly brackets:

 ```handlebars
 {{some-component param1 param2}}